401(k) ROLLOVERS AS BUSINESS START UPS (ROBS)

 Q. My CPA/Attorney isn’t familiar with this.
 Is it legal?
 How long have people been doing this?

 A. The governing body of law that allows a 401(k) Plan to purchase stock in the plan sponsor was passed in 1974.
-Although retirement plans like this are prevalent with big corporations, they’re use in small corporations is relatively new.
+Although retirement plans like this are prevalent with big corporations, their use in small corporations is relatively new.
 For that reason, your CPA or Attorney may not be aware of it.

 Q. How much does it cost?